 As delicious as these Banana Chocolate Chip Protein Muffins are as-is, there are plenty of fun variations you can try to mix it up.

-- Double Chocolate - Add 2 tablespoons of cacao powder and 1 additional tablespoon of plant based milk to the batter to create double chocolate banana protein muffins.
-You can also use PlantFusion Chocolate Brownie Complete Lean Protein Powder instead of vanilla and achieve the same flavor.
+- Double Chocolate - Add 2 tablespoons of cocoa powder and 1 additional tablespoon of plant-based milk to the batter to create chocolate protein muffins.
+Or you can simply use chocolate protein powder.

-- Chunky Monkey - add chopped walnuts to the batter to give these healthy vegan muffins and fun twist.
+- Chunky Monkey - Add chopped walnuts to the batter to give these healthy protein muffins a fun twist.

 Equipment can have a big impact on how a recipe turns out.
-Luckily this healthy vegan muffin recipe does not require any crazy ingredients.
+Luckily, this recipe does not require any crazy equipment.
 You will only need a few simple things that you probably already own.

-- Large Mixing Bowl - You will need one large mixing bowl and a fork to mash the bananas and make the batter with.
+- Large Mixing Bowl - Used to mash the bananas and mix the batter.

-- Muffin Tin - You can either use a 6 muffin tin or a 12 muffin tin.
-Either will work perfectly.
-I used a 12 and baked for 20 minutes, so if using a 6 I recommend baking for about 30 minutes.
+- Muffin Tin - You can use either a 6-cup jumbo muffin tin or a standard 12-cup muffin tin.
+I used a jumbo muffin tin to make 6 bakery-style muffins.

 Frequently Asked Questions:

-You may be wanting to make these muffins extra high in protein.
-You can add more protein powder to the mix, however I wouldn't recommend adding more than two scoops.
-This will cause the muffins to be too dense.
+You may want to make these muffins extra high in protein.
+You can add more protein powder to the mix; however, I wouldn't recommend adding more than two scoops.
+This will cause dense muffins.

-These Banana Chocolate Chip Protein Muffins are the perfect high protein breakfast, or dessert.
-Each muffin contains roughly 5 grams of protein if you make 12 mini muffins, or 9 grams of protein if you make 6 full size muffins.
+These Muffins are the perfect high-protein breakfast or dessert.
+Each muffin contains roughly 11 grams of protein if you make 6 large muffins.

 Related Healthy Vegan Muffin Recipes: